sider/sider-docs/docs/tools/ruby/rails-bestpractices.md

 - [sass](https://github.com/sass/ruby-sass)
 - [sassc](https://github.com/sass/sassc-ruby)

 These gems will not be installed when the `gems` option is specified.
-We are encouraged to explicitly specify gems in the [`gems` option](../../getting-started/custom-configuration.md#gems-option) in `sideci.yml` as follows:
+We encourage you to explicitly specify gems in the [`gems` option](../../getting-started/custom-configuration.md#gems-option) in `sideci.yml` as follows:

 ```yaml:sideci.yml
 linter: